Things New and Old

 Only those whom God has freely bestowed eternal salvation are capable of working out their own temporal salvation.
 Isn't that simple?

-Only those who have received lives from their parents are able to get a life for themselves; the former makes the latter possible!
+Only those who have received life from their parents are able to get a life for themselves; the former makes the latter possible!

 Because they fail to rightly divide the word of truth, they INEVITABLY end up with SYNERGISM, no matter how much they boast about MONERGISM!